 4. Uncharted 4

 Uncharted 4 is the closest we get to play as Indiana Jones in a video game.
 Nathan Drake’s final adventure as he does one last job with his new found brother brings the best of the series with well-paced game design and a tighter focused story that compliments it.
 All the big Hollywood like action set-pieces definitely stand out from the rest of the list.
 You don’t need to have played the previous three as its an enjoyable romp in itself.
+Ever wondered about how to play PS4 games on the Laptop without Remote Play?

 Check out Uncharted 4